pplonski/example-weather-app/README.md

 REST API endpoint for `api.example-weather-app.com/location` used in OpenAI GPT builder.

+## The endpoint `api.example-weather-app.com/location` is no longer working, server is off

 The GPT builder was announced during OpenAI DevDay (06/11/23).
 You can use it to build your customized GTP.
 One of its features is ability to call REST API.
 You can add actions that call 3rd party API.

 ![](/media/add_action.gif)